 Address: Rua Ângela Pinto 40D (Arroios)

-31 January Market
+31 de Janeiro Market

-The 31 de Janeiro Market is one of the newest and replaced the old market, which was located nearby.
+The 31 de Janeiro Market is one of the newest and replaced the old market, which was nearby.

-In general, the markets are open from Tuesday to Saturday, from 7am to 2pm.
+Saturday mornings are the busiest days and when the stalls are fullest, but in general the markets are open from Tuesday to Saturday, from 7am to 2pm.
 Happy shopping!